 - Director, Work and Family Program

-Sharon Terman is a Senior Staff Attorney in the Gender Equity Program of LAS–ELC and directs its Work and Family Program.
+Sharon Terman is the Director of the Work and Family Program and a Senior Staff Attorney at LAS-ELC.
 She represents workers with family and medical leave claims as well as claims of pregnancy, gender, and disability discrimination.
 She also provides legal advice to low-income workers, engages in community education, and participates in legislative advocacy to expand workers’ rights.
 Sharon received her B.A. from UC Berkeley in 1998 and her J.D. from Stanford Law School in 2004.
 After law school, she clerked for the Honorable Richard A. Paez of the Ninth Circuit Court of Appeals from 2004-2005.
 She joined LAS–ELC as a Skadden Fellow in 2005 and became a Staff Attorney in 2007.

 - Kim Turner